 The goal of this 12-credit, six course online certificate program is to provide individuals with an understanding of the ethical and regulatory aspects of human subjects research and to provide them with the skills needed to analyze ethical issues that arise in the conduct of research in domestic and international arenas.

-Upon completion, students will be able to:
+Upon completion of the program, students will be able to:

 - Describe the ethical requirements for review of research.

-- Evaluate the different equivalent protections for vulnerable populations.
+- Evaluate protections for vulnerable populations.

-- Describe the impact of globalization on research practices.
+- Describe regulatory aspects of research

 - Evaluate the ethical issues involved in international research.

-- Describe the regulatory aspects of clinical trials.
+- Describe the regulatory aspects of research.